When Should I Start Using A Lifting Belt? 3.0

 The time to graduate to a better belt is when the second prong is too difficult to get in or you wish to increase the ‘bracing’ potential during your main lifts or if you’re a hybrid competitor combining powerlifting with bodybuilding for example.

-Since originally writing this article I've experienced many lifters using a light Velcro belt underneath their weightlifting or powerlifting belt for (to the best of my knowledge) psychological benefit rather than anything relating to surface area or bracing ability.
+Since originally writing this article I've experienced many lifters using a light Velcro belt underneath their weightlifting or powerlifting belt for (to the best of my knowledge) psychological benefit rather than anything relating to the surface area or bracing ability.

-The weightlifting belt has a width of no more than 120mm and is very similar to the bodybuilding belt in terms of the support it offers.
+The weightlifting belt has a width of no more than 120mm and is similar to the bodybuilding belt in terms of the support it offers.

-They are very similar to ‘bodybuilding’ style belts seen in gyms everywhere and are often made of suede with a double or single prong to keep it secure.
+They are similar to ‘bodybuilding’ style belts seen in gyms everywhere and are often made of suede with a double or single prong to keep it secure.

 They have more surface area at the back with the front of the belt offering the least surface area for you to ‘push’ into.